 Summer brings sunshine, fun, days at the beach, lunches out, lazy days and long dog walks, but unfortunately summer also brings grass seeds, which can cause huge problems for your four-legged friends.

-So what is this all about and how on earth can a simple grass seed cause harm t9 dogs?
+So what is this all about and how on earth can a simple grass seed cause harm to dogs?

-The places I found them were in between his toes, behind his ears and underneath his arm pits.
-The grass seeds are quite sharp and actually quite big so you can feel them fairly easily.
+The places I found them were in between the toes, behind the ears and underneath the arm pits.
+The grass seeds are really sharp and actually quite big so you can feel them fairly easily.
 A couple had actually pierced his skin and needed careful extraction.
 I did take him to the vets afterwards to make sure I had managed to remove them all – thankfully I had.

 Grass seeds are more of a problem during the summer months and not surprisingly can easily get attached to your dog while having a meander through the countryside.
 Dogs such as springer spaniels, cocker spaniels and cockerpoos are more prone to getting grass seeds stuck on them because they have feathery feet and floppy ears – and let’s be honest they are the type of dogs who will bound through a field of long grass, or wheat, barley or corn or whatever is growing!